Venue

 BMO Field

-BMO Field opened in 2007 as Canada’s first purpose-built professional soccer stadium.
-It sits on the Toronto waterfront at Exhibition Place, on the western edge of downtown.
-The lake breezes from Lake Ontario keep the venue cooler than inland alternatives, and the view from the upper concourse toward the city skyline is one of the better stadium backdrops at the 2026 tournament.
+BMO Field sits on the Toronto waterfront at Exhibition Place, on the western edge of downtown.
+Lake Ontario breezes keep the venue cooler than inland alternatives, and the view from the upper concourse toward the city skyline is one of the more distinctive stadium backdrops in the 2026 tournament.

 Toronto is Canada's largest city and one of the most diverse cities in the world.
 Football has grown significantly here over the past decade, driven by immigration from football-centric countries across South America, Europe, and Africa.
 BMO Field is home to Toronto FC of Major League Soccer, and it has been expanded several times to meet demand.